 Who is affected?

-The PPSA may impact a variety of businesses including those
+The PPSA may impact businesses which:

 supply goods on credit or retention of title terms